TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 - You may need to edit the service file paths for your actual repo location
 - You may need to change `User=pi` if your Raspberry Pi uses a different username
-- The service loads `.env`, so screen size, orientation, and GPIO settings can be adjusted there
+- The service loads `.env`, so camera, screen, orientation, and GPIO settings can be adjusted there
 - For a built-in display, pair the service with a Chromium kiosk launch on the Pi desktop session

 ## Portfolio Description